 Hidden Singles by Box

 Like with hidden singles, this technique can be spotted without filling in the candidates by visualizing the elimination of units and seeing what remains.
 The above example is repeated below in this manner.
-By visualizing the elimination of the shown columns and row, it can be seen that the bottom-right cell of the middle-right box must be a 6.
+By visualizing the elimination of the shown columns and row, it can be seen that, since all other empty cells in the middle-right box are eliminated, cell I6 must be a 6.

 Copyright 2010 by Sudoku Snake.